Best Personal Finance Tools for Beginners 2026: 8 Apps Compared & Ranked

 Pros

-- Themed approach makes investing less intimidating
+- Themed approach makes investing genuinely less intimidating for total beginners

-- Low minimum to start ($5)
+- Low $5 minimum to start

 - Smart Portfolio option for those who prefer automation